ahlstromcj/seq66/README.md

 ## Recent Changes

+    *   Version 0.97.3:
+        *   TODO:  allow controls to use D1, check into the Record key toggling recording on all tracks.
+Check the MIDI Record control can use d0 or d1 to select the pattern.
+Also check Windows build.
+Also New Pattern in an external grid creates it in set 0.
     *   Version 0.97.2:
         *   Issue #57: Increased width of option fields for wider fonts.
         *   Issue #58: Indicate if NSM is running in Preferences / Sessions and